AsterNullbyte/Scamming-101/README.md

 -- Common
 1. **Check the links you are sent.**

    Compare the two links; `https://ro.blox.com` and `https://roblox.com`.
 Do you see the difference here?
 Scammers rely on previously mentioned pressure tactics so that you don't check what you're actually clicking on.
-2.
+3. **DO NOT SCAN DISCORD QR CODES.**

+   The Discord mobile app QR scanner is strictly for logging in.
+If you scan a code sent by a stranger, you are bypassing your own password and 2FA to log them into your account instantly.
+4.

 -- Staff impersonation
 1. **Discord will not send you DM's on their personal account(s).** This applies to every platform, but we're talking about discord here.
 <img width="1482" height="251" alt="image" src="https://github.com/user-attachments/assets/b71df7b9-db97-46f4-8c0c-53294196a46d" />

    If there is an issue with your account, they will send you a message via their actual notification system which you CAN'T reply to.
 Any other method on discord is illegitmate.

    Discord employees will NOT tell you that if you don't do X you will get banned, you'll simply get a "fuck you" notice and you magically can't send people DM's for 3 days (Ask me how I know, and what discord's response was for my appeal of the message "fuck you (name of ex)" was)

 2. **Discord will actively prevent you from sending your own token.**
 <img width="656" height="290" alt="image" src="https://github.com/user-attachments/assets/a93dee02-5c90-4f39-a32b-b139b457b987" />

    Discord recognizes that some people aren't aware what your token really does, and actively warns you before you send it!
 This is super helpful if people are trying to get you to send them the contents of an inspect element tool (which you shouldn't be doing anyway), or some other method.
 Do NOT send these people your token, obviously.

 3. **Discord employees will have badges on discord that signify themselves as employees**
 <img width="394" height="359" alt="image" src="https://github.com/user-attachments/assets/bc2e6419-01e3-441f-b766-6e16b8f88479" />

    Using Tracie as the example here, since she seems to be a product manager or at the very least runs the Discord Town Hall.
 She is an official staff member, as she had the tool icon on her profile.
 If you were to hover your mouse over it, it would appear with `Discord staff` and if you clicked on it, it would take you to their website.
 Anybody else claiming to be a staff member, or a staff member "using a personal account" is for lack of a better word full of shit.

-4. e
+4.**External "Support" Agents do not exist.**

+   Discord, Steam, and Riot Games do not have "Admins" that will DM you on Discord to resolve a ban or a report.
+If someone tells you to add `Valve_Admin_Mike#1234` to save your account, you are being scammed.
+Block them immediately.